CPAP vs. BiPAP Machines: Which One is Right for You?

 - Working mechanism

-While BiPAP and CPAP are equally good for treating Apnea, they are better suited for one type than the other.
-BiPAP is good for Central and Complex Apnea, while CPAP is the best option for Obstructive Sleep Apnea.
+While BiPAP and CPAP are equally effective for treating sleep apnea, they are better suited for one type than the other.
+BiPAP is better for Central Sleep Apnea (CSA) and Complex Sleep Apnea, while CPAP is the best option for Obstructive Sleep Apnea.

-CPAP devices are cheaper than BiPAP devices.
-According to the American Sleep Apnea Association, while CPAP devices cost about $185 to $5000, they are cheaper than BiPAP devices.
+CPAP devices are usually more affordable than BiPAP devices.
+According to the American Sleep Apnea Association, while CPAP devices cost between $185 to $5000, they are more affordable than BiPAP devices.

-The inspiratory pressure, also known as inspiratory positive airway pressure (IPAP), is higher than expiratory or exhalation pressure.
-Thus, the increased pressure outside the airways helps in letting in the air more easily.
+The main difference between CPAP and BiPAP lies in their working mechanisms.
+In BiPAP, the inspiratory positive airway pressure (IPAP) is higher than expiratory or exhalation pressure.
+Thus, the increased pressure outside the airways helps in letting in the air more efficiently.
+Simply put, the BiPAP uses 2 different pressures.

-BiPAP as well as CPAP machines, if chosen nicely, provide good comfort to patients.
+BiPAP as well as CPAP machines, if chosen appropriately, provide good comfort to patients.

 However, as BiPAP has two pressure settings, many people find it more comfortable than CPAP.

-As CPAP has only one pressure setting, it can get a little hard to breathe in or out.
+CPAP has only one pressure setting, making it a little harder for some patients to breathe in or out or adjust to the device.

-As CPAP machines are lighter and less complicated than BiPAP, they are easy to carry around.
-On the other hand, BiPAP machines are usually best in hospital/home scenarios.
+As CPAP machines are lighter and less complicated than BiPAP, they are easy to carry around and they also come in convenient portable travel sizes.
+On the other hand, BiPAP machines are usually best for hospital/home scenarios.

-In a CPAP machine, you can just adjust your setting and leave it.
-While in a BiPAP machine, it is required to monitor the delivered pressures.
+In a CPAP machine, you can adjust settings and go.
+In comparison, a BiPAP machine needs monitoring of the delivered pressures.